insyirahazman/Stock-Analysis-Web/README.md

 2. **Browse Stocks:** Navigate to the Stocks page to view available securities
 3. **View Charts:** Click on any stock to view detailed TradingView charts
 4. **Stock Prediction:**
   - Access the prediction feature from any stock chart
-   - Input historical prices (oldest to newest)
+  - Input historical prices (oldest to newest), either as a list or raw numbers (one per line)
   - Choose prediction method (Advanced/Conservative/Aggressive)
   - Get confidence-rated predictions with professional analysis
 5. **Add to Watchlist:** Save your favorite stocks for quick access
 6. **Portfolio Management:** Track your investments and performance
+7. **Remove Button UI:** Easily remove stocks from your watchlist using a bin icon button with hover effect for better interactivity

 ## 🎯 Benefits